 Unlike “left” and “right”, “starboard” and “port” are fixed.
 No matter how a boat turns, its starboard and port remain the same.
 In the vast sea where locations are difficult to determine, having fixed terms like so is super necessary.

 So, what do you prefer?
-A boat with helm on the port or starboard side?
+A boat with a helm on the port or starboard side?
 Let us know in the comments.

 Working to create content for Marine Talk has always been a fascinating experience.
 I get to travel, absorb knowledge about boating, and tackle all the issues when we sail into freedom!